fguitton/vscode-gedcom/README.md

 ## Features

+Currently basic syntax highligthing is supported.
-This is a nascent work in progress and the complete list of supported feature is not known.
+Note this is a nascent work and the complete list of supported feature is not known.
 Feel free to suggest by filing up an issue.

 ## Installation
 You can install the plugin by searching for [GEDCOM Language extension](https://marketplace.visualstudio.com/items?itemName=fguitton.gedcom) in the extensions market place, or by entering